nasa/Common-Metadata-Repository/ingest-app/docs/api.md

   		-H "Authorization:  XXXX" \
   		%CMR-ENDPOINT%/providers/PROV1/collections/sampleNativeId15

-Note: When a collection is deleted, all the associations will be deleted, also called tombstoned (tombstoned means to mark record as ready to be deleted but the actual deletion is scheduled for latter) too.
+Note: When a collection is deleted, all the associations on that collection and the granules in the collection will be deleted, also called tombstoned (tombstoned means to mark record as ready to be deleted but the actual deletion is scheduled for latter) too.
 With the new requirement that a variable can not exist without an association with a collection, since each variable can only be associated with one collection, all the variables associated with the deleted collection will be deleted too.

 #### Successful Response in XML